ankita34359/Complete-JavaScript/11_Lecture: Questions Practice Set-3/11_HandsOn_Code.md

 ---

-##  Write the program in Q1 using for in loop.
+# Write the program in Q1 using for in loop.

 ![Screenshot](i2.png)

 ---

+# Write a program to print "try again" until the user enters the correct number.

 ![Screenshot](i3.png)